Riel Nason is a Canadian novelist and textile artist (quilter).

 Her acclaimed debut novel The Town That Drowned won the 2012 Commonwealth Book Prize for Canada and Europe, and the 2012 Margaret and John Savage First Book Award.
 It was also shortlisted for several other literary awards as well as longlisted for the 2013 International IMPAC Dublin Literary Award.
 Her second novel All The Things We Leave Behind will be published in September, 2016.

-Riel's original quilts have been exhibited across Canada including being shown at Quilt Canada (the National Juried Show).
+Riel's original quilts have been exhibited across Canada including being shown twice at Quilt Canada (the National Juried Show).
 She is best known for her whimsical selvage quilts and bold use of colour.
-Modern Selvage Quilting will be published in March, 2016.
+Modern Selvage Quilting was published in March, 2016.
 It features 17 of her original designs.

 She grew up in Hawkshaw, New Brunswick and now lives in Quispamsis, NB with her husband, son, daughter and cats.